-POLICY K12 - GREEN INFRASTRUCTURE

-The Green Infrastructure Network identified on Figure 12 will be protected and enhanced in accordance with Policy 5 of the SWDP.

-Development proposals that would have a detrimental impact on the identified Green Infrastructure Network will not be supported unless:

-- a) a robust, independent assessment of community and technical need shows that such sites are surplus in a particular location; or - b) replacement of, or investment in, green infrastructure of at least equal community and technical benefit is secured.
+POLICY K12 - GREEN INFRASTRUCTURE The Green Infrastructure Network identified on Figure 12 will be protected and enhanced in accordance with Policy 5 of the SWDP.
+Development proposals that would have a detrimental impact on the identified Green Infrastructure Network will not be supported unless: a) a robust, independent assessment of community and technical need shows that such sites are surplus in a particular location; or b) replacement of, or investment in, green infrastructure of at least equal community and technical benefit is secured.

 - 5.52 It is not only the open spaces that make the Parish special.
 It is also the network of spaces, footpaths, lanes, hedges and other "green infrastructure" that link all of these green assets together that make the area special, act as recreation routes, quiet lanes and areas for wildlife.
 All these functions are equally important.
-Figure 12 shows all commons in Kempsey parish, and Figure 13 the local footpaths and bridleways, this information can also be found on Worcestershire County Council's web site, in particular the Severn Way which runs through the length of the parish on the east bank of the River Severn. - 5.53 The parish's biodiverse habitats, trees, woodlands, hedgerows and wildflower meadows1 should be protected, enhanced, and, where possible, extended.
+Figure 12 shows all commons in Kempsey parish, and Figure 13 the local footpaths and bridleways, this information can also be found on Worcestershire County Council's web site, in particular the Severn Way which runs through the length of the parish on the east bank of the River Severn. - 5.53 The parish's biodiverse habitats, trees, woodlands, hedgerows and wildflower meadows should be protected, enhanced, and, where possible, extended.
 Our plan seeks to protect existing green infrastructure and, where possible, will encourage new links and routes to strengthen the Parish's green infrastructure network and access to it. - 5.54 The village of Kempsey also lies at the centre of a web of rural footpaths, (more than 200) all numbered and preserved, giving 65 miles of access through and across 5 square miles of land in which Kempsey Parish is sited.
 Taken together with the common lands they provide a unique and valued right to roam on a scale not matched by many settlements. - 5.55 Policy SWDP5 seeks to protect and enhance important Green Infrastructure in these areas.
-Development will not be supported unless: - i. following a robust, independent assessment of
+Development will not be supported unless: - i. following a robust, independent assessment of community and technical need such sites are surplus to requirements in a particular location; or ii.
+Replacement of, or investment in, Green Infrastructure of equal community and technical benefit is secured.

-1 Wildflower meadows as described in Quatermain, S. "Grassland Restoration" Worcestershire Wildlife Magazine, no. 130 (August 2014).
+&lt;sup>1 Wildflower meadows as described in Quatermain, S. "Grassland Restoration" Worcestershire Wildlife Magazine, no. 130 (August 2014).